MoralCode/ErgPower/index.md

           - How fast does an erg flywheel spin?

-              - From the WPI paper: peaks at like 800 RPM (not clear if this is absolute max though)
+              - From the WPI paper: peaks at like 800 RPM (not clear if this is absolute max though).
+RPM ranged from 395 to 780 and angular velocity ranged from 41.36 to 81.68 radians per second

               - Use an Optical tachometer and arduino to datalog it (maybe there’s a better way and the data can be crowdsourced)